betatran3010/personal-website/design-plan/milestone-3.md

 - In the last page, I include lists of courses I take each semester so the name "Courses" would be the most appropriate and straightforward.

 ## References

-### Collaborators
-> List any persons you collaborated with on this project.

-### Reference Resources
-> Did you use any resources not provided by this class to help you complete this assignment?
-> List any external resources you referenced in the creation of your project. (i.e. W3Schools, StackOverflow, Mozilla, etc.)
->
-> List **all** resources you used (websites, articles, books, etc.), including generative AI.
-> Provide the URL to the resources you used and include a short description of how you used each resource.

 [← Table of Contents](design-journey.md)